Complexity of Error Bounds for Systems of Linear Inequalities

 It follows from \cref{th3.1} and \cref{th3.2} that {``numbers"} play a significant role in the complexity proofs.
-We now focus our attention on analyzing the complexity of ERROR BOUND FOR LINEAR INEQUALITIES and its complement from this numerical perspective.
+We now focus our attention on analyzing the complexity of the complement of ERROR BOUND FOR LINEAR INEQUALITIES from this numerical perspective.
 To this end, we recall the concepts of {\it pseudo-polynomial time algorithms} and {\it strong NP-completeness}.

-Given a problem \( \Pi \), we denote by \( \mathcal{D}_{\Pi} \) the set of its instances.
-We assume that \( \Pi \) has two associated encoding-independent functions:
+Given a problem $\Pi$, let $\mathcal{D}_{\Pi}$ denote the set of its instances.
+Assume that $\Pi$ is equipped with two encoding-independent functions